brand0nM/Mobile_Dashboard/README.md

 # Mobile_Dashboard
-An Android application for ???
+An Android application for Dashboarding